quisquous/cactbot/docs/RaidbossGuide.md

 },
 ```
 Use of bare regexes is deprecated. *Always* use the appropriate canned function unless there is a very specific
 reason not to.
-(Attempting to use a bare regex will cause a build failure when the pull request is submitted.)
+Attempting to use a bare regex will cause a build failure when the pull request is submitted.
+(Note that if you are writing triggers for just your personal use, you are free to do what you want.
+This deprecation applies only to work intended for the cactbot repository.)

 Use of canned conditions and responses is recommended where possible, although
 given Square's extremely talented fight design team, it's not always going to *be* possible.
-(Note that if you are writing triggers just for your personal use, you are free to do what you want.)

 ## Timeline Info